Welcome to the Website of SUNY Buffalo State's

 What does a PDS do?
 Critical aspects of our program involve creating and maintaining a collaborative community partnership with urban, suburban, and rural school districts; collaboratively identifying, developing, and refining practices that promote student achievement; supporting initial preparation and continuing professional development for teachers and other school based educators; and supporting teacher inquiry to improve pupil and educator development.
 This is accomplished while Pre-Childhood and Childhood Education majors gain a variety of experiences, ranging from classroom observation and tutoring to methods and student teaching placements at established PDS sites.

 How many schools participate in this partnership?
-The Department of Elementary Education and Reading has established a partnership of approximately 96 Professional Development Schools (PDS) in 28 school districts across New York.
-Twenty of these schools house our PDS Methods courses each semester.
+The Department of Elementary Education and Reading has established a partnership with over 45 schools to house our PDS Methods courses each semester.
 Student teaching is offered at locations across WNY, with some placements available in the New York City area.
 Students can be placed in urban, suburban and/or rural situations, giving them the opportunity to experience a variety of settings for maximum learning potential.

 The PDS has received local, state and national awards for excellence.
 Most recently, the 2011 Award for Exemplary Professional Development School Achievement was awarded to the Buffalo State Professional Development School (PDS) Consortium by the National Association for Professional Development Schools (NAPDS) (http://elmwood.wgrz.com/news/families/buffalo-state-s-professional-development-school-consortium-honored-exemplary-achievement/53317).